Top Cover Letter Tips

 - Your letter should include one introductory paragraph, one to two main body paragraphs and one closing paragraph

-Format / Design
+Formatting / Design

 - If you are having trouble keeping your cover letter to one page, consider using narrower margins or choosing smaller line spacing

-- Use a common font style (Calibri, Times New Roman, 11 or 12 point size), throughout your document
+- Use a common font style (Calibri, Times New Roman, 11 or 12 point size), throughout your document ensuring the font style chosen matches your resume or CV

 Social Media and Your Job Search

-- Consider creating a LinkedIn profile which allows you to essentially upload your resume and connect with professionals locally and around the world
+- Consider creating a LinkedIn profile which allows you to essentially upload your resume content and connect with professionals locally and around the world

 - For tips on how to build a professional student LinkedIn profile check out Leverage LinkedIn